m-shimizu/p3at_with_sensors_for_gazebo_ros/README.md

 Followings are descriptions of 3 launch files.

  * p3at_RC2016.launch :
-   A prototype launch file to spawn a p3at with hokuyo and camera on.
+   A prototype launch file to spawn a p3at with hokuyo and camera on USARGazebo.world.
-RC2016VRL_event1.world.

  * spawn_p3at_RC2016.launch
    A launch file to spawn a p3at with an own robot name, pose (x, y, z, yaw).

-* empty_world_multi_robot_example_RC2016.launch
+ * multi_robot_example_RC2016.launch
-   A demo launch file to spawn 4 p3at robots on RC2016VRL_event1.world.
+   A demo launch file to spawn 4 p3at robots on USARGazebo.world.

-Before use them, please change the world filename "RC2016VRL_event1.world" with your favorite one in those sample launch files.
+Before use them, please change the world filename "USARGazebo.world" with your favorite one in those sample launch files.

 Following steps are am example to use those launch files,